-The damage the sun does to skin is often referred to by several names, including photoaging, photodamage, solar damage, or sun damage.
+The damage the sun does to our skin is often referred to by several names.
+Including photoaging, photodamage, solar damage, or sun damage.
 It is caused when ultraviolet (UV) light penetrates the skin causing DNA changes at a cellular level.
-Because sun damage happens in the deepest layers of the skin—the dermis—it can take years before the effects are seen on the outer most layer of the skin.
+Because sun damage happens in the deepest layers of the skin.
+The dermis—it can take years before the effects are seen on the outer most layer of the skin.

-Once visible sun damage can appear as discolored spots, changes in texture, fine lines and wrinkles, moles and freckles and in some cases skin lesions that are cancerous.
+Once visible sun damage can appear as discolored spots, changes in texture, fine lines and wrinkles.
+Even moles and freckles and in some cases skin lesions that are cancerous.

 Book your free consultation